 A Controversial Exercise (You Decide If It’s For You)

-The good mornings… Well, it is actually NOT a favorite of mine.
+The good mornings are a lower back training exercise.
+It’s actually NOT my favorite.
 It’s a very controversial exercise to tell you the truth.
 I have the most irritating lower back injury that I can trace back to doing good mornings in the late 1990s.
-It has affected my training to a great degree, all the way to hindering my squat.
+It has affected my lower back training to a great degree, all the way to hindering my squat.

 The famous Bruce Lee also got injured doing good mornings after an improper warm-up and choosing a poundage that was a bit challenging.